alencrystal/alencrystal/README.md

 - 👋 Hi, I’m Alen
-- 🖥️ I’m interested in develop apps or site
+- 🖥️ I’m interested in develop apps or sites
 - 🌱 I’m currently learning how to program in java
 - 📫 You can reach me by Instagram
 - 💜 Pronouns: they/them